Brice-sogilis/di-post/Post.md

 ### Dependency Injection

-- In this document, we **do** use the terms Dependency Injection for what is also called the Inversion of Control pattern, or the Strategy Pattern.
-It designates the design principle of passing behaviour implementations or resources to a system components instead of letting each component implement their own.
+- In this document, we use the terms Dependency Injection for a kind of application of what is also called the Strategy Pattern.
+It designates the principle of passing behaviour implementations or resources to a system components instead of letting each component implement or acquire them by their own.
 Each component is then responsible for its specific domain, and resources management can be centralized.
 - We **do not** use the term Dependency Injection to designate the dependencies injection frameworks such as Spring or Guice, whose role is to ease the ‘mechanical’ part of actually applying this pattern in a codebase, for example by automating some parameter injection with annotations.

 ### Memory allocation